offby1/bridge-server/README.branch.md

         2024-10-20T22:06:50+0000 DEBUG hand.py(246) add_play_from_player      diane, sitting South's cards are ♣5♣8♣T♣J♦7♦T♦Q♥3♠3♠6♠9♠T♠K

-   in the web server's console output, whereas [the relevant board](https://erics-work-macbook-pro.tail571dc2.ts.net/api/boards/14/) shows `    "south_cards": "♣8♣T♣J♣Q♣K♦4♦5♦J♥5♥6♥K♠7♠8"`?
+   in the web server's console output, whereas [the relevant board](https://erics-work-macbook-pro.tail571dc2.ts.net/api/boards/14/) correctly shows `"south_cards": "♣8♣T♣J♣Q♣K♦4♦5♦J♥5♥6♥K♠7♠8"`?
 (NB -- the first set of cards would be correct for board 16, which is affiliated with hand 99)

    Probably because `Player.libraryThing` refers to `self.most_recent_seat()`

    I'm starting to think that I should hunt down and kill *most* (not all) uses of methods whose names begin with `most_recent` or `current_`.

-## Oh and also
+## Possily-unrelated questions

 In the server output (and correspondingly, in the browser's console), I see frequent errors to the effect of

     2024-10-20T16:18:29+0000 WARNING runserver.py(178) log_action HTTP GET /events/hand/97/ 400 [0.05, 127.0.0.1:51947]
+## Solution
+I think the problem was that `Player.libraryThing` always used the cards from `self.most_recent_seat.table.current_board`, whereas we were (somehow) looking at a hand that was *not* the most-recently played one.
+(How that happened, I dunno.)

+So the solution was to pass a Hand object to that method, to make explicit the Hand (and hence Board) we want.